Laws & Rules

 C. When there is a change of ownership of an all-terrain vehicle for which a registration has previously been issued, the new owner shall apply for a new registration and shall pay the applicable fee under subsection 5.

 8-A. Updated law in 2021: Registration inspection.
 An owner or operator of an ATV shall present a registration certificate or an online registration receipt for inspection by any law enforcement officer on demand.
 An owner or operator of an ATV may present a registration certificate or an online registration receipt in electronic form.

 8-B. Notification of destroyed, abandoned, stolen, or permanently removed ATV.
 The registrant shall notify the commissioner if an ATV is destroyed, abandoned, stolen, or permanently removed from the State.

 9. Display of registration numbers.
 Each new ATV sold in the State must have a space 6 inches in width by 3½ inches in height provided on the front and rear of the machine, as high above the tires as possible, for the vertical display of the registration numbers.
 A person may not operate an ATV that is required to be registered under this section unless registration numbers in the form of stickers are displayed in these spaces or as otherwise required by the department.
 A person may operate an ATV registered online without displaying a registration number until that person receives the registration certificate from the department or for 30 days after registering the ATV online, whichever occurs first.

 10. Training and education.
 The department shall provide training and education relating to ATVs.

-11. Members of the U.S. Armed Forces permanently stationed in the State of Maine.
+11. Members of the armed forces permanently stationed in the State of Maine.
 The following persons are eligible to register any ATV owned by them at the resident fee:

-A. Any person serving in the Armed Forces of the United States who is permanently stationed at a military or naval post, station or base in the State; and
+A. A person serving in the Armed Forces of the United States who is permanently stationed at a military or naval post, station or base in the State; and

 B. The spouse and children of the person described in paragraph A, provided that the spouse and children permanently reside with that person.